Exabyte-io/documentation/docs/infrastructure/login/directories.md

 ## Cluster Homes

 Login node is meant for storing auxiliary data, such as source code, scripts, notes.
-Simulations should be executed, and bulky data should be stored, under the **Cluster Home** directories instead, indicated by the corresponding **cluster alias names** under the Login Home (for example, cluster-001 and cluster-007 in the above tree diagram).
+Simulations should be executed, and bulky data should be stored, under the **Cluster Home** directories instead, indicated by the corresponding [cluster aliases](../clusters/overview.md#cluster-aliases) under the Login Home (for example, "cluster-001" and "cluster-007" in the file tree above).
 The contents of such cluster homes is further narrated in a [separate part](../clusters/directories.md) of the documentation.

 !!!note "Dropbox and Job Scrip Templates explanation"
     These two folders are of general applicability and are explained [in this page](../../data-on-disk/directories.md).